cegredev/josi/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/cegredev/java-os-independence/blob/main/LICENSE), but if you don't credit me anywhere in your project, that's fine.
+This project is licensed under the [MIT License](https://github.com/cegredev/java-os-independence/blob/main/LICENSE), but if you don't credit me in your project, that's fine.

-I do not believe this library is a unique or northworthy accomplishment, but only attempts to standardize something people did on their own for a long time anyways and therefore don't feel like I deserve any more credit than owning the repository.
-I want this project to be a team effort, which is why I instead ask you to contribute any changes you make back to this repo, as long as they are universally usable and don't bloat the library (as mentioned before, like a new OS for example).
+I do not believe this library is a unique or noteworthy accomplishment, but rather just an attempt at standardizing something people did on their own for a long time anyways and therefore don't feel like I deserve any more more credit than owning the repository.
+On the other hand I ask you to please contribute any changes you make to the code and others may benefit from back to the project, so it can continue to grow.

+Note: The first major release `0.1.0` was licensed under the Apache 2.0 license by accident and although the abovementioned philosophy is the same, the legal aspects of course still apply in theory, so keep that in mind.